IBM/php-s2i-openshift/README.md

-# Summit Health Admin PHP Application on Openshift
+# App Modernization with PHP Source to Image on OpenShift

 This project is a conceptual PHP web application for a health records system, designed to showcase best in class integration of modern cloud technology running on OpenShift as a Source to Image (S2I) application.

-## Summit Health Context
+## Example Health Context

-Summit Health is a conceptual healthcare/insurance type company.
+Example Health is a conceptual healthcare/insurance type company.
 It has been around a long time, and has 100s of thousands of patient records.
-Summit's health records look very similar to the health records of most insurance companies.
+Example's health records look very similar to the health records of most insurance companies.

-Originally, Summit Health used a monolithic application structure for their application.
+Originally, Example Health used a monolithic application structure for their application.
 Their application structure was a full stack Java application running on WebSphere connected to a DB2 database on System z.
-Here's what the original architecture for Summit Health looked like:
+Here's what the original architecture for Example Health looked like:

 ![](readme_images/original_architecture.png)

-Recently, Summit Health decided to modernize their application and break it up into microservices.
+Recently, Example Health decided to modernize their application and break it up into microservices.
 They decided to move to a SQL database connected to a Java EE application running on Open Liberty for the business logic and a Node.js application for the Patient UI.
-In addition, Summit Health also decided to bring these applications to OpenShift in the Cloud.
-The new current architecture for Summit Health looks like this:
+In addition, Example Health also decided to bring these applications to OpenShift in the Cloud.
+The new current architecture for Example Health looks like this:

 ![](readme_images/new_architecture.png)

-Since moving to OpenShift, Summit Health has expanded to include new microservices that include an Admin application (the application found in this repo) and an Analytics application.
+Since moving to OpenShift, Example Health has expanded to include new microservices that include an Admin application (the application found in this repo) and an Analytics application.

-This Admin application is used for Administrators of Summit Health to view all of the patients that are a part of Summit Health along with some statistical breakdowns of the patients that include:
+This Admin application is used for Administrators of Example Health to view all of the patients that are a part of Example Health along with some statistical breakdowns of the patients that include:

 * Age
 * Gender